Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 {{<figure src="295b30f1-d54f-4cb7-8e4d-f0d379134578.png" transformation="full">}}The Stairs of Success (up and back down): relationship, process and subject{{</figure>}}

-Let me show you how this model works.
+Let me show you how this method works.

 # Steps 1 and 5: Relationship